-I’ve neglected this topic for quite a while, but with the current environment of diet tribes and misinformation, I feel it’s right that people know the truth about vegan diets.
-Now, my issue isn’t with vegans themselves, I sincerely respect ones decision not to contribute to suffering, and all of the ethical reasons behind avoiding animal products. … Continue reading Why Vegans Are Healthier
+I’ve neglected this topic for quite a while, but with the current state of diet tribes and misinformation, I feel it’s right that people know the truth about vegan diets.
+And I get it, the ideas around veganism are appealing.
+Eating closer to nature, fresh fruits, veggies, nuts, seeds, fermented this, activated that, on top … Continue reading Why Vegans Are Healthier

 We love flexibility, and we humans are particularly good at it.
 Noah el Harari (he wrote Sapiens), credits flexibility and adaptability as the reason we’re still here, and you speak to anyone in the current day and there’s a serious desire to have a flexible life, without rigidity or structure.
 It’s defined as the ability to … Continue reading Burn Fat When You Want: The Magic Of Metabolic Flexibility